A Generalized Newton Method for Subgradient Systems: Solvability of Coderivative Inclusions

+Therefore, we arrive at the conditions and hence justifies \eqref{lscmu}, which means that the marginal function $\mu$ is l.s.c.\ around $\ov$.

-which yield that the image set $M(V)$ is bounded, i.e., the mapping $M$ is locally bounded around $\ov$.
-To evaluate now the limiting subdifferential \eqref{lim-sub} of the marginal function \eqref{marg} by Theorem~4.1(ii) from Mordukhovich \cite{Mor18}, it remains to check the qualification condition
+To show that the mapping $M$ is locally bounded around $\ov$, observe that for each $v\in V$ we have which tells us that the image set $M(V)$ is bounded, i.e., the mapping $M$ is locally bounded around $\ov$.
+To evaluate now the limiting subdifferential \eqref{lim-sub} of the marginal function \eqref{marg} by Theorem~4.1(ii) from Mordukhovich \cite{Mor18}, it remains to check the qualification condition therein, which automatically holds due to the Lipschitz continuity of the function $\ph$ around $(\ox,\ov)$.
+Since we have in \eqref{marg} that $M(\bar{v})=\{\bar{x}\}$, $\nabla_v\varphi(\bar{v},\bar{x})=0$, and $\nabla_x\varphi(\bar{v},\bar{x})=\bar{v}$ in \eqref{marg}, it follows that